 Intermediate local variable is redundant because it can be replaced with a destructuring swap expression

 Local variable can be safely moved to inner block

 String concatenation can be converted to a template string

-Subsequent indexers may be replaced by a destructuring declaration or assignment
+Subsequent indexers can be replaced by a destructuring declaration or assignment